jeftegoes/AwsOverview/Management & Governance/AWS Trusted Advisor.md

 ## 3.1.
 Targets

-- You can select the following types of targets when using EventBridge as a part of your Trusted Advisor workflow:
+- You can select the following types of targets when using [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) as a part of your Trusted Advisor workflow:
   - AWS Lambda functions
   - Amazon Kinesis streams
   - Amazon Simple Queue Service queues